danijel-orsolic/LDE/README.md

 If you have problems with disksize remove or comment out the `config.disksize.size = '20GB'` line from VagrantFile and rerun vagrant up.

 This is more of a personal project without guarantees, but if you find it useful go for it!

+## TODO

+* Adapt the readme - this is now meant to support an option of deploying as a local dev environment in Ubuntu without a VM